Investor Highlights

 The Board is responsible for setting the vision and strategy for the Group, working closely with the executive management team to deliver a successful business model for our shareholders and other stakeholders.
 The Group Delegation of Authority policy sets out the matters that are reserved for the Board for approval.
 These can be found here.

 The Board has three committees – Remuneration, Audit and Nomination.
-Other than me (in my current role as Interim Executive Chair), each of these committees is comprised solely of independent Non-Executive Directors, with Executive Directors being invited to meetings as appropriate.
-For the membership of each committee, including its Chair, see pages 52 and 53 of the Annual Report 2022.
+Other than Stewart Gilliland (during his period as Interim Executive Chair), each of these committees is comprised solely of independent Non-Executive Directors, with Executive Directors being invited to meetings as appropriate.
+For the membership of each committee, including its Chair, see pages 56 and 57 of the Annual Report 2023.

-The Nomination Committee is responsible for regularly reviewing the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and other senior executives, and making recommendations to the Board with regard to any changes.
+The Nomination Committee is responsible for regularly reviewing the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and other senior executives and making recommendations to the Board with regard to any changes.
 It also keeps under review the leadership needs of the organisation, to ensure succession plans are in place, with a view to ensuring the continued ability of the organisation to compete effectively in the marketplace.
-Further information can be found on pages 63 and 63 of the Annual Report 2022.
+Further information can be found on pages 68 to 69 of the Annual Report 2023.

 The Terms of Reference for each committee are reviewed annually and can be found here (Remuneration Committee), here (Audit Committee) and here (Nomination Committee).